 Pump for the starch preparation process: Flooded Suction Pumps, Self-Priming Pumps

 The paper production process inevitably creates unusable byproducts such as liquid and dewatered sludge, flocculants, and effluents that must be continuously removed or pumped away from the processing site.
 This process can sometimes be a strain on the budget, as this process does not add to the profits in any way.
 For this reason, it is vital to use the most cost-effective solution that provides optimal production rates.

 Pump for the wastewater process: Submersible Slurry Pumps, Flooded Suction Pumps, Self-Priming Pumps

 Get a custom pump curve.
 Get a quote.
 Get a pump today.

 Slurry Pumps for Paper and Pulp Industry

 Most slurry pumps are capable of performing the necessary tasks in the paper and pulp industry.
-However, not all manufacturers make the high-quality slurry pumps that DAE Pumps build to handle the abrasive pulp and bark, and corrosive chemicals.
-We provide reliable and durable pumps that require little maintenance that saves you time and money.
+However, not all manufacturers make high-quality slurry pumps like DAE Pumps.
+We build paper pulp pumps that handle the abrasive pulp and bark and corrosive chemicals.
+DAE Pumps provides reliable and durable pumps that require little maintenance that saves you time and money.
 We build slurry pumps for the paper and pulp industry that last.